niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 All of the future commands we do today will only apply to your local Git environment.
 However, there is one important global step to take before doing anything else - configure your Git account.

 Configure your global Git account.
+Open your terminal and copy paste these commands one by once.

 > git config --global user.name "Firstname Lastname"
 > git config --global user.email username@email.com